 What fractional CTO support is and what it is not

-Fractional CTO support is senior technology leadership delivered part-time.
-It is designed for executives who need strong direction, sharper decisions, and visible progress without waiting months to hire.
+Fractional CTO support is senior technology leadership delivered part time.
+It is designed for executives who need stronger direction, sharper decisions, and visible progress without waiting months to hire.

 - It is.
 A plug-in executive who sets direction, aligns teams, and drives execution across priorities.

 - It is not.
-A staff augmentation role, a project manager, or a vendor sales proxy.
+Staff augmentation, project coordination, or a vendor sales channel.

 - It is.
 A leadership function focused on outcomes, risk, operating model, and delivery health.